thosgood/this-weeks-finds/markdown/251-300/week287.md

 This led to a big discussion, which I've attempted to summarize in the above improved version of ["Week 287"](#week287).
-To see the discussion we had, and add your comments, visit [*n*-Category Café](http://golem.ph.utexas.edu/category/2009/12/this_weeks_finds_in_mathematic_48.html).
+To see the discussion we had, and add your comments, visit [$n$-Category Café](http://golem.ph.utexas.edu/category/2009/12/this_weeks_finds_in_mathematic_48.html).

 ------------------------------------------------------------------------